 - VII.
 Required Course Content and Direction

-- analyze literature through discussion and writing;
+- analyze literature through discussion and writing [Critical Thinking & Arts/Humanities];

 - demonstrate an understanding of such literary terms, themes, strategies, and issues as are relevant to the works being studied;

-- express their understanding of the relationship between literature and the historical/cultural contexts in which it was written;
+- express their understanding of the relationship between literature and the historical/cultural contexts in which it was written [Arts/Humanities];

 - articulate the dynamics of the relationships between this literature and the vast storehouse of American literature; and

 Students read from the work of African-American authors from the late 18th century until the present.
 Such reading includes material from a variety of genres, literary and extra-literary, including poetry, fiction (both the novel and shorter fiction), belle lettres, sermons, and speeches.
 In addition, much African-American writing points to African and African-American oral and musical practices; therefore, the course makes use of recorded speech and musical performances where appropriate.

 - Students enter the course both with and without training in verbal analysis of literature; therefore, a subsidiary set of objectives dealing with literary analysis may be imported as individual student needs dictate.

-- Reading remains the basic learning method available to students although various means of instruction are employed: Lectures, group discussion, mock trials, role playing, individual or group presentations to the class, team teaching, library research, etc.
+- Reading remains the basic learning method available to students although various means of instruction are employed: lectures, group discussion, mock trials, role playing, individual or group presentations to the class, team teaching, library research, etc.